Big Lottery Wins Sold Here as $70M Lotto Max Tickets for Alberta

-There may be some major changes in store for the winner or winners of a record-setting lottery win, with tickets being sold in Alberta.
+With tickets selling out in Alberta, the winner or winners of a record-setting lottery win may have some major changes in store.

 The Western Canada Lottery Corporation (WCLC) reported that a ticket holder somewhere in Alberta outside of both Calgary and Edmonton won the $70 million jackpot for Friday’s Lotto Max.